3.5.4 Reduction in CWE

 Eligible working parents of children born or adopted from 1 January 2011 may be entitled to Commonwealth Government funded payments at the National Minimum Wage via their employer under the Paid Parental Leave (PPL Paid Parental Leave) Scheme.

-There may be some instances where a worker who is receiving weekly payments may concurrently be eligible to receive PPL.
+There may be some instances where a worker who is receiving weekly payments may concurrently be eligible to receive PPL and/or employer paid parental leave.

-Payments made under the PPL scheme are not to be included in the definition of current weekly earnings and do not have any effect on a worker’s weekly payments.
+Payments made under the Commonwealth Government PPL scheme are not to be included in the definition of current weekly earnings and do not have any effect on a worker’s weekly payments.